 SGE withdrawals = Chinese Wholesale Gold Demand

-As import + mine + scrap + disinvestment + distortion is total physical supply to the SGE and everything that is withdrawn is total demand, therefor:
+As import + mine + scrap + disinvestment + recycled distortion is total physical supply to the SGE and everything that is withdrawn is total demand:

-But as mentioned before distortion blurs our view of demand (it has no net effect on the price).
-So distortion has to be subtracted from SGE withdrawals
+But as was mentioned before recycled distortion blurs our view of demand, it has no net effect on the price, so it has to be subtracted from SGE withdrawals:

-True Chinese gold demand = Import + Mine + Scrap + Disinvestment = SGE Withdrawals – Recycled Distortion
+True Chinese Gold Demand = Import + Mine + Scrap + Disinvestment = SGE Withdrawals – Recycled Distortion

-Chinese Wholesale Gold Demand = True Chinese gold demand + Distortion
+Chinese Wholesale Gold Demand = True Chinese gold demand + Recycled Distortion = SGE Withdrawals

-Please note, in the supply and demand balance shown above, and in our further investigation, two elements are left out.
-On the supply side I left out stock carry over in SGE vaults from previous years, as this information is not publicly available.
-On the demand side I left out gold bought at the SGE that was not withdrawn from the vaults, as this information is also unknown.
+Please note, in our Chinese gold supply and demand study two elements are left out.
+On the supply side we left out stock carry over in SGE vaults from previous years, as this information is not publicly available, on the demand side we left out gold bought at the SGE that was not withdrawn from the vaults (i.e. GAP and ETF holdings), as this information is not precisely known.

-The formula is supported by reports from the CGA and SGE since 2007, as every year SGE withdrawals equal total (wholesale) gold demand in these documents.
-Let’s have a look at CGA demand data and SGE withdrawals since 2007:
+The formulas are supported by reports from the CGA and SGE from 2007 until 2013, as every year SGE withdrawals equaled wholesale gold demand in these documents.
+Presented are CGA demand figures and SGE withdrawals from 2007 until 2013:

 2007: SGE Withdrawals 363.2 Tonnes